Exanperanto605/The-Hallway-of-Death/README.md

+# The-Hallway-of-Death
 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.
-# The-Hallway-of-Death
+> This README document is yet to be completed.
+Expect the missing/omitted information.

 ## Project Overview
 "The-Hallway-of-Death" is a work-in-progress side-scrolling survival shooter developed with Unity.